smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Transmit Event Provider

 This component serves to transmit events from log poller, to other components in the system (coordinator).

+**Transmit Events**

-Transmit events are the events that can happen when a report is sent onchain to the contract:
+Are emitted when a report is sent onchain to the contract.
+The following events are used:

 - `UpkeepPerformed`: Report successfully performed for an upkeep (for log triggers `(upkeepID, logIdentifier)`)